|

 0 |

 All League & Cup Matches in the Barnet Sunday League generally Kick-Off at 10.30.am., as do the majority of matches in London F.A.
 Sunday Cup Competitions.
 However, due to a lot more teams joining the League in recent seasons and a lack of pitches available for them all to play in the morning, an increasing number of Away matches will Kick-Off at any time between 12.00 mid-day and 2.00 pm.
 This is now a League rule and Away teams can no longer opt out due to other commitments in the afternoons.
-However, if players are on a rota for putting the goalnets up, then they must arrive one hour before the kick-off.
+However, when we are playing at Home, we will need volunteers to arrive one hour before kick-off to help put the goalnets up.
 If you are going to be late for the pre-match warm-up or have to cry off on the morning of the match, please post a message in the Club WhatsApp Group or contact whoever is Manager on the day as soon as possible.
 Players who are not at the ground in time for the warm-up could find themselves being named as a substitute or left out of the squad altogether (at the Team Manager’s discretion).
 All players who do not drive are expected to make their own arrangements for a lift from their relatives, team-mates, or by using public transport.
 If players cause a late kick-off by arriving late, they will have to share the cost of the fine between them if the club is fined by the League. |

 |